datalens-tech/datalens-backend/terrarium/dl_gitmanager/README.md

 ```

 Here `--src-branch` and `--dst-branch` are the names of the branches that you want to compare

+Several options control which commits to show:
-With `--new` new (not picked and not ignored commits) will be shown.
+- `--new`: new (not picked and not ignored commits) will be shown.
-With `--picked` picked commits will be shown.
+- `--picked`: picked commits will be shown.
-With `--ignored` ignored commits will be shown.
+- `--ignored`: ignored commits will be shown.
-With `-a` or `--all` all commits will be shown.
+- `-a` or `--all`: all commits will be shown.

+If none of these is specified, then `--new` is assumed.

 ### iter